-In order to conveniently vary the input signal parameters, as required in this analysis, we placed a flat, rounded copper piece on the screen surface of a Samsung Galaxy Tab 10.1, which uses a Atmel maxTouch touch panel [7], and attached it to the output of an AFG 3000 Series function generator [4].
-This setup simulates the touch of the ring on the screen surface while offering two main benefits over the battery-powered prototype described in Section VI: (i) it alleviates the microcontroller's limitation in generating arbitrary waveforms and (ii) it greatly expands the scale of repeated experiments (order of tens of thousands of logging runs) which would be otherwise limited by time and human effort.
+In order to conveniently vary the input signal parameters, as required in this analysis, we placed a flat, rounded copper piece on the screen surface of a Samsung Galaxy Tab 10.1, which uses a Atmel maxTouch touch panel [7], and attached it to the output of a AFG 3000 Series function generator [4].
+This setup simulates the touch of the ring on the screen surface while offering two main benefits over the battery-powered prototype described in Section 6: (i) it alleviates the microcontroller's limitation in generating arbitrary waveforms and (ii) it greatly expands the scale of repeated experiments (order of tens of thousands of logging runs) which would be otherwise limited by time and human effort.

-A. Triggering Touch Events
+5.1 Triggering Touch Events

 The inner-workings of the touch screen are proprietary and not available for use in designing either our hardware or software.
 A main task is to determine what type of electrical signal will be interpreted as a touch event when it is injected into the touchscreen.
 To answer this, we inject different signals from a function generator through an attached electrode approximately the size of a finger to the surface of the touchscreen.
-Note that we are not only interested in reliably creating artificial touch events but also trying to create those event at maximum rate.
-Since the transmitter modulates the signal using an OOK scheme, the higher the event rate is, the faster it can transmit.